What Is Yum Woon Sen?

 Why do you dress Yum Woon Sen noodles while they are warm?

-Warm glass noodles absorb the fish sauce and lime juice dressing — the flavor goes into the noodle rather than sitting on the surface.
+Warm glass noodles absorb the fish sauce and lime juice dressing.
+The flavor goes into the noodle rather than sitting on the surface.
 Cold noodles will not absorb the dressing regardless of how much is added, producing a salad that tastes underdressed and flat.
 This is the most important technique in making Yum Woon Sen correctly.
-Dress the noodles immediately after draining while they are still warm from cooking.
+Dress the noodles while they are still warm from soaking.

 Is Yum Woon Sen spicy?

-Yum Woon Sen has a building heat from the fresh Thai bird chilies — present and warming rather than immediately sharp.
-The heat level depends on the number of chilies used and how they are prepared.
-Two chilies sliced thin produces moderate heat.
-Three or more produces something genuinely hot.
+Yum Woon Sen has a building heat from the fresh Thai bird chilies, present and warming rather than immediately sharp.
+The heat level depends on the number of chilies used.
+Three chilies sliced thin produces moderate heat.
+More produces something genuinely hot.
+For less heat, reduce the chilies or remove the seeds before slicing.
 The sourness of the lime and the saltiness of the fish sauce both moderate how the chili heat is perceived.
-For less heat, reduce the chilies or remove the seeds before slicing.

 Can I make Yum Woon Sen vegetarian?

-Yes — omit the shrimp, ground pork, and dried shrimp.
+Yes.
+Omit the shrimp, ground pork, and dried shrimp.
 Replace the fish sauce with soy sauce or a vegetarian fish sauce made from seaweed.
 Add pressed tofu, cubed and briefly pan-fried, as the protein.
-Roasted peanuts can replace the dried shrimp for a similar savory depth.
+Roasted peanuts can replace the dried shrimp for savory depth.
 The glass noodles, vegetables, and lime-based dressing are all naturally plant-based.
-The vegetarian version is lighter and still very good, though different in depth from the traditional version.
+The vegetarian version is lighter and still very good.

 What is the difference between Yum Woon Sen and other Thai salads?